 Watching brief by A and D Graham of SyAS revealed evidence of post-medieval pits and a wall that may represent evidence of a cellar that appeared to pre-date the construction of the current 18th century building.

-Watching brief by D and A Graham of SyAS on tree clearance work.
-No finds or features of archaeological significance were revealed.
+Watching brief by D Graham of SyAS revealed no finds or features pre-dating the Victorian periods.

 Excavation by D Graham of SyAS following the reporting of a number of sherds of greyware pottery and iron slag, made in 2012 by the house owner.
 Five small trenches confirmed that the site is likely to have been an ironworks, dated on pottery evidence to the 13th century.
 Evidence of working surfaces were recorded together with a few postholes and a possible structure consisting of an oval ring of inwardly angled stakeholes, although the bloomery or any other substantial structures were not encountered.